Listen and vote now!

 Render your entry as an MP3, and upload it to a file service such as Dropbox or Google Drive, send the link via email to email@example.com, and include the following information in this format:

 You may only submit one Main entry, which is voted upon and ranked at the end of the contest.
 You may submit up to five Alternate entries, which are held to less strict rules but are not ranked at the end of the contest.

-As sequenced and sampled instruments become increasingly realistic, it is rather easy to "click-in" an entire song and have it be passable.
-This results in what some would call "sterile" sounding music.
-By requiring at least the main instrument to be performed live, we can preserve the human nature of music and showcase the musical skill of our competitors.
-However, this is also a place of learning and growth!
+By requiring at least the main instrument to be performed live, we can showcase the musical skill of our competitors.
+This is also a place of learning and growth!
 If you persevere and accept feedback from other competitors, you'll quickly find that your instrumental and production skills will increase.